datarootsio/anomalib-demo/blogpost/blogpost.md

 #### Using intermediate ResNet representations

 Getting patch representations requires having a trained network, and we cannot train one on data of our anomaly detection use case as we don't have (sufficient) labeled data.
-Luckily, many successes of transfer learning have proven that features generated by models pre-trained on ImageNet are generic enough to be used for other tasks as well, and PatchCore does just that.
+Luckily, the vast successfull implementations of transfer learning have proven that features generated by models pre-trained on ImageNet (over 14 million images of 1k categories of different objects) are generic enough to be used for other tasks as well, and PatchCore does just that.

 <p align="center">
 <img src="img/layers_of_features.png" alt="drawing" width="500"/>